marafa/ansible-pull-demo/README.md

 # ansible-pull-demo
-demo of ansible-pull on AWS
+This is a demo of ansible-pull on AWS.
+You will need to install `terraform` locally on your machine if you want to implement the full demo.
+The bare minimum is the script called `user-data.sh`

 ## objectives
 - [x] proof of concept that `ansible-pull` works between AWS EC2 instances and github